-The School of Education at Iowa State University offers an Ed.D. in Education with an emphasis in:
+The School of Education at Iowa State University offers a Doctor in Education (Ed.D.) with an emphasis in:

-This new program, approved by the Iowa Board of Regents on November 16, 2018, is designed to prepare transformational equity-focused leaders for education systems across the P-20 continuum.
-Students who complete the program are prepared to work as leaders in school districts, community colleges, state departments of education, Area Education Agencies, and a variety of other educational and youth development agencies.
+This program is designed to prepare transformational equity-focused community college leaders.
+Students who complete the program are prepared to work as leaders in community colleges, state departments of education, and a variety of other educational agencies.

-The program is cohort-based, three-years including and culminates in a dissertation in practice demonstrating the use of critical inquiry to address a complex problem of practice.
-All students complete a core curriculum that develops student understanding of the scope, substance, and inter-relationship of the P-20 schooling continuum.
-In addition, students complete emphasis-specific coursework and experiences in their identified area of interest.
-The cohort model aims to stimulate a shared learning experience among students, fostering the development of professional networks and encouraging dialogue among emerging leaders across the educational system.
-To best meet the needs of working professionals, the program is delivered in hybrid formats that mix synchronous and asynchronous online delivery with face-to-face opportunities, pending safety measures related to COVID-19
+The program begins with two years of cohort-based coursework and culminates with a dissertation in practice in which each student demonstrates the use of critical inquiry to address a complex problem of practice.
+In addition to community college focused coursework, students complete a core curriculum to develop understanding of the scope, substance, and inter-relationship of the P-20 schooling continuum.
+The program’s cohort model aims to stimulate a shared learning experience among students, foster the development of professional networks, and encourage dialogue among emerging leaders across the educational system.
+To best meet the needs of working professionals, the program is delivered through a hybrid format that balances limited in person class time with a combination of synchronous and asynchronous online delivery.

 The program is a total of 54 credits.
-Because the program is designed as a cohesive, cohort-based experience, no transfer credits are accepted.
+Because the program is designed as a cohesive, cohort-based experience with a planned curriculum, no transfer credits are accepted.